 - Scroll down to the DNS Management section

 - Here we add the 2 different TXT DNS records' one for the SPF, and one for the DKIM.

 DKIM - Enter default._domainkey in the Host field.
-Also past the long string of code into the answer box.
+Also paste the long string of code into the answer box.
 The string begins with "v=DKIM1; k=rsa;

 - SPF - Leave the host field blank and past the SPF string into the answer field.

 - DKIM - Enter default._domainkey in the Host field.
-Also past the long string of code into the answer box.
+Also paste the long string of code into the answer box.
 The string begins with "v=DKIM1; k=rsa;

 Note: These records and functionality may take upwards for 48 hours before working.